 Because of this, I’ve taken to doing a couple quick exercises in the bathroom before I shower.
 Sometimes it’s just a few push-ups on the floor and sometimes it’s a whole routine…but it makes me sweat and helps me feel a tiny bit better for staying up too late with Netflix and the sewing machine.
 I’ve also been using some supplements from steelsupplments.com/ in the hope that they will boost the results, and I’ve seen some promising developments recently!
 Give it a go yourself; I hope this quick workout helps you get moving on those sorts of days!

 **Note: Obviously these could be dangerous if done in a wet and slippery shower…make sure the floor is dry and do them before turning on the water!
+You might want to employ someone like Affordable Plumbing Solutions if you find that your shower floor is often wet.
+You might have a leak and you want it to be completely dry when you are doing this workout.
 Can you imagine a worse nightmare than having a firetruck full of hot paramedics come to rescue you naked in the shower because you slipped doing squats??
 If you have a frameless glass shower, like the ones from Glass Shower Direct, you should also be careful not to slip and smash the glass, you’ll do serious damage to yourself and (obviously) your shower!!

 Download and print the printable HERE!
 Laminate it and stick it right in your shower to make things easy.